NeutralAlign/file_sorter/README.md

 # File Sorter

 #### Program Outline
-Allows user to choose a folder and sort files into specific folders based on their extension.
+Allows the user to choose a folder and sort files into specific folders based on their extension via a UI.

-#### Running the project via cloning src
+#### Running the project via source

-Simply write 'python project.py' to run the program from the source code when cloned.
+Run 'python project.py' to run the program from the source code when cloned.

 #### Usage